weberdc/fetch-tweets/README.md

  + `place`
  + `entities.media` (this can also be removed by using the provided checkbox)

+There is an editable text field to tweak the properties to keep in the UI also, which will dynamically update the stripped JSON field.

 **NB** Field stripping is not provided in the commandline version.

 As of [2017-09-27](https://developer.twitter.com/en/docs/tweets/tweet-updates),